dynamsoft-docs/label-recognition-docs/introduction/architecture.md

 Dynamsoft Label Recognition (DLR) is a flexible SDK used to implement zonal OCR functionality in cross-platform applications.

 DLR powers your software development from the following aspects:
-- (1) performance of zonal text recognizing
+- (1) performance of zonal text and symbols recognizing
 - (2) integration of multipurpose image processing
 - (3) flexible algorithm flow and versatile parameters